-We utilise our links with The Leys school for our provision of swimming, and each KS2 class swims every year.
-Year 2 pupils attend the pool at Parkside for sessions too.
+We utilise our links with The Leys School for our provision of swimming, and each KS2 class swims every year.
+Year 2 pupils attend the pool at Parkside for their sessions in the summer term.
 Girls should wear one-piece swimming costumes and boys should wear swimming trunks or shorts.
 Long hair must be tied back.
+Children are encouraged to wear swimming hats.